starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Head tracking using Opentrack
 We have a custom build of Opentrack designed to work natively with Star Citizen and Lutris.
 It is available [here](https://github.com/Priton-CE/opentrack-StarCitizen).
+Note: Our patches have been merged upstream and will be available in the next full release of Opentrack! 🎉

 After installing it, use the following configuration:
 1. Select `Wine` in the Output dropdown